Arc0re/SAR/README.txt

 Shared/dynamic library, a set of functions to render character based tiles (like Dwarf Fortress', by the way its tilesets (.png) should be fully compatible).

+** THE .PNG FILE IN THE TESTS/ FOLDER IS FULLY USABLE.
+ALSO LOOK FOR ANY DWARF FORTRESS TILESET .PNG **

 Dependancies: SDL2, SDL2_image.
 All rights reserved.
 ------------